If you’re not on the electoral roll, you might be surprised to hear it could affect whether or not you’re accepted for car finance.

 It’s always best to register a permanent address, as this reduces the risk of identity theft as well as helping boost your credit score.

-Simply put, if you think you might need car finance in the future, the sooner you register on the electoral roll, the better.
+If you think you might need car finance in the future, the sooner you register on the electoral roll, the better.

 Your credit score is calculated by a number of factors – being on the electoral roll is only one of them.